Representativeness and Efficiency in Overidentified IV: Framework

 \end{lemma}

-The direct component $\varphi_t^D(\ell) \geq 0$ by monotonicity: switching $Z_\ell$ from 0 to 1 can only increase treatment for type $t$, holding $Z_{-\ell}$ fixed.
-The indirect component $\varphi_t^I(\ell)$ depends on how conditioning on $Z_\ell = 1$ shifts the distribution of $Z_{-\ell}$.
-Under independent instruments, $q_\ell = q^0_\ell$, the indirect component vanishes, and all weights are non-negative.
-Under positive dependence, conditioning on $Z_\ell = 1$ shifts $Z_{-\ell}$ upward ($q_\ell(z_{-\ell}) \geq q^0_\ell(z_{-\ell})$ for large $z_{-\ell}$) and all weights remain non-negative.
-Under negative dependence, $Z_\ell = 1$ shifts $Z_{-\ell}$ downward, and the indirect component $\varphi_t^I(\ell) < 0$ can overwhelm the direct component, producing negative Wald weights.
-Whether the weights are non-negative is therefore a design question, determined entirely by the instrument dependence structure (Appendix~\ref{app:prd_counterexample} provides a concrete example with negative weights under negatively correlated instruments).
+The direct component $\varphi_{\ell,t}^D(P) \geq 0$ by monotonicity: switching $Z_\ell$ from 0 to 1 can only increase treatment for type $t$, holding $\bZ_{-\ell}$ fixed.
+The indirect component $\varphi_{\ell,t}^I(P)$ depends on how conditioning on $Z_\ell = 1$ shifts the distribution of $\bZ_{-\ell}$.
+Under independent instruments, $q_\ell = q^0_\ell$, the indirect component vanishes, and all numerators $\theta_t\varphi_{\ell,t}$ are non-negative; under Assumption~\ref{ass:relevance}, the normalized Wald weights $\alpha_{\ell,t}(P)$ are non-negative.
+If conditioning on $Z_\ell = 1$ shifts probability mass in $\bZ_{-\ell}$ toward configurations where type $t$ is less likely to take treatment at $Z_\ell=0$, the indirect component can be negative enough to overwhelm the direct component, and the Wald weights can be negative.
+Whether the weights are non-negative is therefore determined entirely by the instrument dependence structure and the positive first stage.